 2. Calorie Burn

-The StairMaster has become the staple for many strength athletes given its ability to burn over 170 calories for a half-hour workout.
+The StairMaster has become the staple for many strength athletes given its ability to burn a large amount of calories in a small time frame.
 The heavier you are the more calories you will burn.
+The level/speed you have the stair master set to also will help dictate how many calories you burn while on it.

 3. Strength Building Benefits